sczhang6/sczhang6.github.io/_pages/about.md

 <iframe width="224" height="126" src="https://www.youtube.com/embed/TeO4zp0u8HI?si=nSz2HQUC85IMfgSU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

-**Uplink MU-MIMO mmWave real-time Communication**\[IEEE Infocom 2023\] With the rapid proliferation of mobile devices, the marriage of millimeter-wave (mmWave) and MIMO technologies is a natural trend to meet the communication demand of data-hungry applications.
-Following this trend, mmWave multi- user MIMO (MU-MIMO) has been standardized by the IEEE 802.11ay for its downlink to achieve multi-Gbps data rate.
+**Uplink MU-MIMO mmWave real-time Communication** \[IEEE Infocom 2023\]
+With the rapid proliferation of mobile devices, the marriage of millimeter-wave (mmWave) and MIMO technologies is a natural trend to meet the communication demand of data-hungry applications.
+Following this trend, mmWave multi-user MIMO (MU-MIMO) has been standardized by the IEEE 802.11ay for its downlink to achieve multi-Gbps data rate.
 Yet, its uplink counterpart has not been well studied, and its way to wireless local area networks (WLANs) remains unclear.
 In this project, we present a practical uplink MU-MIMO mmWave communication (UMMC) scheme for WLANs.
 UMMC has two key components:

 * An efficient Bayesian optimization (BayOpt) framework for joint beam search over multiple directional antennas
-* A new MU-MIMO detector that can decode asynchronous data packets from multiple user devices.
+* A new MU-MIMO detector that can decode asynchronous data packets from multiple user devices

 <iframe width="448" height="252" src="https://www.youtube.com/embed/Q2Bk7i6O5mg?si=Zbb9m_KIOPGpJF4R" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>